Liodeus/liodeus.github.io/_posts/2020-08-11-bufferOverflow.md

 !mona compare -f C:\mona\<PATH>\bytearray.bin -a <ESP_ADDRESS>
 ```

-Repeat those two steps until the results status returns "Unmodified", this indicates that no more bad characters exist.
+Repeat those two steps until the results status returns **Unmodified**, this indicates that no more bad characters exist.

 ------